QuantEcon/lecture-python-intro/lectures/input_output.md

 E = \{(i,j) \in V \times V : a_{ij}>0\}
 $$

-In {numref}`us_15sectors` weights are indicated by the widths of the arrows, which are proportional to the corresponding input-output coefficients.
+In {ref}`us_15sectors` weights are indicated by the widths of the arrows, which are proportional to the corresponding input-output coefficients.

 We can now use centrality measures to rank sectors and discuss their importance relative to the other sectors.

-### Eigenvector Centrality
+### Eigenvector centrality

 Eigenvector centrality of a node $i$ is measured by
 $$